SSX: Music

 The series has been universally acclaimed for its unique adaptive music system which remixes tracks in real time to fit multiple gameplay situations.
 The first three games predominantly featured electronic breaks and beats, which was directed under producer Mackay-Smith and sound artist John Morgan.
 The first and second games (SSX and SSX Tricky) both feature significant contributions from Beastie Boys' DJ Mix Master Mike and beatboxer Rahzel who both appear in the games: Rahzel as the first two games' announcer and Mix Master Mike as a secret character in SSX Tricky.
 Both also contributed to the intro theme of the original game, "Slayboarder."

 SSX Tricky is particularly noted for its soundtrack, specifically the inclusion of "It's Tricky" by Run DMC which plays a cappella over the current track when the player fills their TRICKY meter.

 The fourth game in the series, SSX On Tour, was noted for taking a change in direction with its soundtrack.
 Rather than focusing on breakbeat, On Tour introduced a more rock-centric and hip hop focus from the previous titles.
 The change was initially met with mixed reactions internally, but ultimately ended up receiving high acclaim as well.

 SSX Blur made another change in soundtrack direction by being solely composed by electronic artist Junkie XL.

 SSX (2012) attempted to recapture the original fandom by again including "It's Tricky" by Run DMC, this time remixed by artist Pretty Lights.
 The game also introduced a new adaptive music system called Harmony.
 The soundtrack included more modern popular electronic music genres of the time such as dubstep and indie rock, in addition to the electronic styles of the original titles.

 Future

 Steven Rechtschaffner, the producer of SSX Tricky, expressed his interest and the possibility of a revival of the SSX series with a remake of Tricky.
 He said that overall it is not his decision but of the developers and EA, who own the IP.

-However, in 2021, Rechtschaffner said he was working on a spiritual successor of the SSX franchise, revealed to be Project Gravity, a free-to-play live service snowboarding game from Rechtschaffner's team at Supernatural Studios.
+In 2021, Rechtschaffner said he was working on a spiritual successor of the SSX franchise, revealed to be Project Gravity, a free-to-play live service snowboarding game from Rechtschaffner's team at Supernatural Studios.
 In 2024, the game was reported to be cancelled.
 It was set to be published by 2K.